raspberrypilearning/hows-your-day/en/step_4.md

 When the simulator restarts, use a gesture to choose your mood.

-Use your event to trigger your responses.
+Use your event to trigger your response.

 Use your other event block to reset the program.